J.P. Crawford Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the ninth-best in MLB.
+- The pitching staff for the Phillies has a collective 9.3 K/9, the eighth-best in MLB.

-- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.82).
+- The Phillies' 4.78 team ERA ranks 23rd among all league pitching staffs.

-- The Phillies surrender the eighth-fewest home runs in baseball (21 total, 0.9 per game).
+- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter (0-3) takes the mound for the Phillies in his fifth start of the season.
-He's put together a 4.50 ERA in 22 2/3 innings pitched, with 12 strikeouts.
+- Walker (2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- His most recent appearance was out of the bullpen on Sunday when the left-hander threw 2/3 innings against the Colorado Rockies while allowing hits.
+- His most recent appearance was on Wednesday against the Chicago White Sox, when the righty tossed 6 1/3 innings, surrendering two earned runs while allowing five hits.

-- The 26-year-old has put up an ERA of 4.50, with 4.9 strikeouts per nine innings, in four games this season.
-Opponents are hitting .262 against him.
+- In four games this season, the 30-year-old has amassed a 3.80 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.